 Human Rights is the right of the person who has existed since he was still in the womb.
 Human rights are the basic rights that every human being possesses because of his dignity as a human being and not given by society or country.
 Therefore, human rights cannot be declared not applicable by a country.
-Indonesia very maintaining human right.
+Indonesia very maintaining human rights.
 Indonesia is very guarding human rights evidenced by the Human Rights Arrangement in the constitution of Republic Indonesia written in the legislation as the normative reference.
-Moreover Indonesia as a country with the largest Islamic population in the world using Islamic influence for promotion and protection of Human Rights.
-To discuss about it then this study case is divided into three part.
-Part one is discusses about explanation of historical background and reasons why Indonesia maintaining human right to this day.
+Moreover, Indonesia is a country with the largest Islamic population in the world using Islamic influence for the promotion and protection of Human Rights.
+To discuss about it then this study case is divided into three-part.
+Part one is discussing the explanation of the historical background and reasons why Indonesia maintaining human rights to this day.
 The second part will be explained about the reality of Indonesia about maintaining human rights.
 Then it will be closed with the conclusion that Indonesia is maintaining human rights because as a democratic country but with a strong Islamic influence can use and practice in the real life to always keeping and upholding human rights as mentioned in the constitution also the source of Islamic religious teachings as the guidelines of Indonesian society majority.
-Although now Indonesia is not fully capable of doing that because it is still found some human rights violations, but Indonesia will be able to show to the world that everyone at the same time as a creature of God and as a citizens must know how important to maintain human rights for peace, harmony, and happiness live together in both the world and hereafter.
+Although now Indonesia is not fully capable of doing that because it is still found some human rights violations, Indonesia will be able to show to the world that everyone at the same time as a creature of God and as citizens must know how important to maintain human rights for peace, harmony, and happiness live together in both the world and hereafter.

-Indonesia is the country with the world’s largest Muslim population, of the 205 million Indonesians it was reported that 88.1 percent were Muslims (data from Pew forum’s forthcoming report, 2010).
+Indonesia is the country with the world’s largest Muslim population, of the 205 million Indonesians it was reported that 88.1 per cent were Muslims (data from Pew forum’s forthcoming report, 2010).
 Although the majority of the population is Muslim, Indonesia is not an Islamic state based on Islamic laws.
 In fact, Indonesia is a secular democratic country but with a strong Islamic influence.
-This can be proved from example that in Indonesia free in embracing religion without coercion.
+This can be proved from the example that in Indonesia free in embracing religion without coercion.
 Because the state constitution guarantees Religious Freedom to all people.
 Such freedoms include religious broadcasting.
-These are all consequences to human rights of the religious and religious Indonesian society.
-Religious freedom is the human rights.
+These are all consequences to the human rights of the religious and religious Indonesian society.
+Religious freedom is a human right.